 Robin Frome has been President of The Sherman Playhouse since 2012.
 Before Sherman, he has served the theater community in Western CT in several capacities since 1992, including Artistic Director for Main Street Theater in Woodbury, Drama Director for Regional District #14, Eighth Grade Drama Teacher at Memorial Middle School in Middlebury, and as English and Drama instructor at The Woodhall School in Bethlehem.
 He has directed over 200 productions ranging from Classical Theater, Children's Theater, Musicals, Original Works and Contemporary Chestnuts.
 His directorial credits at the Playhouse include Anne of Green Gables, Talley's Folly, Arsenic and Old Lace, The Maids, and It's a Wonderful Life, A Radio Play, Life With Father and Dark of the Moon.
 In addition to currently heading up the Playhouse, Robin is a private audition tutor to primarily high school students looking to apply for acceptance into collegiate drama programs.
-He is also an acting instructor at PAC 132 Below at The Connecticut Sports Arena in New Milford, CT.
+Mr. Frome is also currently serving on the theater faculty at The Canterbury School in New Milford CT.
 Robin holds a BFA in Acting and Directing from The University of Connecticut and an MA in Dramaturgical Studies at Wesleyan University.

 Al Chiappetta came to the Sherman Playhouse as a lighting operator during Anne of Green Gables in the summer of 2013 after being away from theater for over 30 years.
 Since then been involved on the technical side of most productions at the Playhouse.
 He became Vice President and Technical director in 2014